 The main appeal is that it contains natural ingredients, instead of the usual pharmaceutical anesthetics like Lidocaine or Benzocaine.

-The good news is that it helped me last much longer during sex.
-The bad news is that despite the pleasing improvement in time, I discovered 2 major problems with it which I’ll be discussing later in this China Brush review.
+The good news is that it helped me last much longer during sex – up to 10 minutes.
+The bad news is that despite the big improvement in time, I discovered two major problems with it which I’ll be discussing later in this China Brush review.

 What I was also very interested in was the ingredients; there’s always something that feels mysterious about Chinese medicine and herbs – to me at least.

 So I wanted to know exactly how and why China Brush works.
-To find out I did some research into each of the 8 main ingredients to find out exactly what I was putting on my most delicate parts.
+To find out, I dug up some information about the eight main ingredients to find out exactly what I was putting on my most delicate parts.